gradeawarrior/gurukula/README.md

 	make install.dependencies

-_**NOTE:** These will install the both the [ChromeDriver v2.25](https://sites.google.com/a/chromium.org/chromedriver/downloads) and [Gecko (Firefox) Driver v0.11.1](https://github.com/mozilla/geckodriver/releases) for MacOS.
+_**NOTE:** These will install both the [ChromeDriver v2.25](https://sites.google.com/a/chromium.org/chromedriver/downloads) and [Gecko (Firefox) Driver v0.11.1](https://github.com/mozilla/geckodriver/releases) for MacOS.
 As long as you are using Mac and have the latest Firefox and Chrome installed, then no modifiations will need to be made to the Makefile.
 Otherwise, installation and starting the Selenium Service should work fine!_

 Start the selenium server: